boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 ## Explain

-If someone ever does ask to explain how the ranking works you can add to any search JSON `"explain": true` and get an overview of what is actually happening under the hood by elastic.
+If someone ever does ask to explain how the ranking works for a specific query you can add to any search the JSON `"explain": true` and get an overview of what is actually happening under the hood.

-You can see how to do so using the below by adding `"explain": true` to your search queries.

 {{<highlight json>}}
 {